a daily photo from Southern California's little town in the big city

 Which brings us to our final number, by a woman who is no stranger to GoGo boots.
 Most of the Best Of lists choose Vogue as Madonna's most fabulous dance song, but I have always been partial to Ray of Light.
 It's utterly goofy with melodic optimism, and that's just what I want.
 It's unbridled hope and inspiration set to a beat that everyone can dance to.

 In December of 2007, after many years on the west side of Los Angeles (and at least a third of those years spent stuck in traffic on Pico Boulevard) my family settled into a happy little house in South Pasadena.
 This daily blog covered over 4 year as I put down roots in my new home town.

 LA: Other.
 Inside the City ...
 Outside the Box.
-Check Out My New Blog Launching August, 2014.
+Check Out LA Stories, Photos and Video on My New Blog Launching September, 2014.

 Check out my multimedia column archive: Views from the Front Porch

 July, 2014: It's been a long haitus but I'm ready to get back to my blogging roots!
 My new blog LA: Otheris officially launching in September.
 This blog will be very similar to Glimpses, but will include all of Southern California as a subject, not just my beloved back yard.
 I am also going to post video pieces as well as still photography.
 (And, of course, my usual commentary.)
 Also, as much as I love daily blogging, LA: Other stories require more time so I'll be posting regularly but not every day.
 Hope to see you all there.

 Thank you Charlie's Coffee House for hosting my photo exhibit, South Pas: Observed.
 From October 2011 through January 2012 my pictures graced the walls of the best place in town to get a cup of coffee!